-- Complete the online order form and attach pages of the contract for sale that include, vendor name(s), purchaser name(s), property address and purchase price.
+- Complete the online order form and attach pages of the contract for sale that include, vendor name(s), purchaser name(s), property address, settlement date and purchase price.
 Also attach a copy of the Title Search.

-- First Title will process the order form and provide a Commitment to Insure.
+- First Title will process the order form and, if approved, provide a Commitment to Insure.

 - The premium can be paid prior to or on the day of settlement by way of BPAY, Credit Card or Cheque.

-- On receipt by First Title of the payment of the premium the Policy will be issued and becomes effective.
+- On receipt by First Title of the payment of the premium the Policy will be issued and becomes effective upon settlement.

 Note: First Title will not provide cover for risks identified in the contract of sale or any written report/document obtained by you.
-Other exclusions also apply as set out in the policy and Important Information document.
+Other exclusions also apply as set out in the Policy Wording and Important Information document.